MShawnDillon/webdev-win/README.md

-In any case, I wanted to create a script that would basically 'start from scratch', assuming only a locked-down out-of-the-box installation of Windows 7 with network access (net-nannies and blocked sites notwithstanding) running in an almost-draconian corporate environment, and from that point get a complete Git + Node + NPM + MongoDB development environment running, and running well, able to easily support rapid development and accelerate even the
+In any case, I wanted to create a script that would basically 'start from scratch', assuming only a locked-down out-of-the-box installation of Windows 7 with network access ('net nannies and blocked sites notwithstanding) running in an almost-draconian corporate environment, and from that point get a complete Git + Node + NPM + MongoDB development environment running, and running well, able to easily support rapid development and accelerate even the